Festivals in Australia

 Held over the Easter weekend in Canberra every year, the National Folk Festival draws together people from all around Australia and the world.
 They come to share in the songs, dances, tunes and verse that have flowed through the ages from many communities into Australian folk culture.
 The festival includes over 100 concerts, poetry and storytelling sessions, various dance classes running all day, a kids program and of course lots of different food options.
 Camping is available and many people spend the whole five days and nights at the festival.

-The Dreamingis a vibrant, exciting and a valuable destination where local, national and international audiences look forward to their annual ceremony time along with the most comprehensive showcase of Indigenous arts from across the country and around the world.
-This three day and four night festival will have performing arts venues, bars, Ceremony grounds, traditional healing, galleries, rituals, campfire story circles and a mass of stalls, workshop avenueand food outlets.
-Presented by the Queensland Folk Federation, the program features film and literature components, performing arts, new media and digital technologies, food and wine fare, comedy, ceremony, exhibitions, performance artists, physical theatre, visual arts, craft workshops, music program, street performers, musicals and a youth program.
+The Dreaming is a vibrant, exciting and valuable destination.
+Local, national and international audiences look forward to it as their annual ceremony time along with the most comprehensive showcase of Indigenous arts from across the country and around the world.
+This three day and four night festival has performing arts venues, bars, ceremony grounds, traditional healing, galleries, rituals, campfire story circles, a mass of stalls, a workshop avenue and food outlets.
+Presented by the Queensland Folk Federation, the program features film and literature components, performing arts, new media and digital technologies, food and wine fair, comedy, ceremony, exhibitions, performance artists, physical theatre, visual arts, craft workshops, a music program, street performers, musicals and a youth program.

 Revelation Perth International Film Festival (July)

 The Revelation Perth International Film Festival has always maintained a strong focus on documentary.
 The festival's history has seen the screening of a wide array of contemporary and archival documentaries including Oscar-nominated pieces, progressive works from the international scene, and works from the international underground.